Benton County voters will decide in November whether to expand the jail

-BENTONVILLE -- Voters will decide next month whether to approve sales tax measures to expand the county jail and pay the additional cost to operate it.
+BENTONVILLE -- Voters will decide next month whether to approve sales tax measures to expand the Benton County jail and pay the additional cost to operate it.

 Benton County Sheriff Shawn Holloway believes expansion is needed to deal with jail overcrowding.
 Numerous other county elected officials support the proposal; others, such as the Greater Bentonville Area Chamber of Commerce, have endorsed it as well.